joeodx/AZURE_cloud/Monitoring_data_dashboards/README.md

 ## How to set up a dashboard in azure?

-* In azure click on your instance, go to overview.
+1. In azure click on your instance, go to overview.
 There you can select the monitoring tab.

 ![](/images/monitor.jpg)

-* you can choose what graphs you want to be displayed on your dashboard
+2. You can choose what graphs you want to be displayed on your dashboard

 ![](/images/added1.jpg)

-Now you can edit and rearrange teh dashboard to your taste.
+3. Now you can edit and rearrange teh dashboard to your taste.

 ![](/images/added2.jpg)

-You can also configure the charts to your liking.
+4. You can also configure the charts to your liking.

 ![](/images/added3.jpg)